MobileTeleSystems/data-rentgen/docs/reference/broker/index.rst

 Message Broker
 ==============

+Message broker is component used by OpenLineage to store data, and then read by :ref:`consumer` in batches.

-Currently, Data.Rentgen supports only `Apache Kafka <https://kafka.apache.org/>`_ as message broker for raw OpenLineage events.
+Currently, Data.Rentgen supports only `Apache Kafka <https://kafka.apache.org/>`_ as message broker.

 Requirements
 ------------